 The Olathe Police Department (OPD) has links to the 2019 benchmark city survey – HERE

-- The Lawrence KS PD combined all the PowerPoint presentations into a single presentation:
+- The Lawrence KS PD combined all the PowerPoint presentations into a single presentation report (which is a better format):

-- The 2019 presentation can be accessed HERE and
+- The 2020 presentation can be accessed HERE

 - The 2018 Presentation is HERE